LegalRepository/legalrepository.github.io/README.md

-# legalrepository.github.io
+# Legal Repository Documentation

-The official documentation of the developer side of the legal repository.
+This is the official documentation for the Legal Repository.
+It contains all information for readers, authors, editors, and developers.